Have a question that isn’t answered here? Give us a call at 202-986-4239, email us at email@example.com, or come by the shop!

 - Any other relevant information?
-Is it a cover up, are we working around another tattoo, are there any scars in the area you want tattooed, etc.?
+Is it a cover up, are we working around another tattoo, are there any scars or moles in the area you want tattooed, etc.?

 We may recommend coming in for a consultation if we feel that we need more clarification before we are able to give you a useful time & price estimate.
 We try to answer emails as quickly as possible, but we spend a majority of our day away from the computer, so please be patient if we are unable to respond right away.

 We can’t do consultations over the phone, sorry!

 The best way to get an accurate estimate is in person, but we can also give general estimates by email if we have enough information.
 Pricing is based on a lot of different factors, including overall size, amount of detail, color, shading, what part of the body it’s going on, etc. See Consultations for a list of information you should include in your email about your tattoo.
 We cannot give estimates over the phone.